 - Now, click on explore from the left menu.

-- Click on Import from windows to import files from windows 10 to bluestacks.
+- Click on Import from windows to import files from windows 10 or Windows 11 PC to bluestacks.

 Method 2: Using Shared Folder in Windows

 There’s a Shared Folder between BlueStacks and Windows which can be accessed from both the locations, that is, from both BlueStacks and Windows.
 So, all you need to do is to store your files in the Shared Folder and then you can access them from both the locations (BlueStacks and Windows).

 Step 1: You will have to navigate to the Shared Folder location in your Windows PC by following the below path: